noble-antwi/cybersecurity_projects/TCM Study/SOC 101/README.md

 This will save the output to Destop to the name capture.pcap

 ### Analyzing Network Traffic

-Count the number fo packets in a pcap file we use the command `tcpdum -r <name of pcap> --count`
+Count the number of packets in a pcap file we use the command `tcpdum -r <name of pcap> --count`
 ![count packet](image-40.png)